 Motor delays in children with autism

-Moreover, children with autism have commonalities between themselves but not all of them experience the same deficits.
+Moreover, children under the spectrum have commonalities between themselves but not all of them experience the same deficits.
 Another issue with motor skills is hand-eye coordination.
 The children who have issues with this will have difficulties in a wide range of movements.
 They vary from catching a ball to imitating movements.

 This is why many children who are autistic are “socially awkward”.
 They are unable to reach social cues.
 As someone without delay, you can look at someone who is angry and know they are angry.
 You see the wrinkle near their nose or their slanted eyes.
-An autistic child might not pick up on those facial cues the same way.
+A child with autism might not pick up on those facial cues the same way.

 There are steps parents can take to help their child overcome these difficulties.
 Parents should be willing to have their children go through both physical therapy and occupational therapy.

-- Physical therapy will help them gain strength in their muscles while occupational therapy will help teach them how to brush their teeth and get dressed properly and safely.
+- Physical therapy will help them gain strength in their muscles while occupational therapy will help teach them how to brush their hair or teeth and get dressed properly and safely.

 - Also, find a way to help your child express.
 Allow them to play music or practice art.
 Encourage them to do yoga or play sports (as long as their physically able to safely play).